-We have become accustomed, as consumers, to treating milk as a product which is “on-tap.”
+We have become accustomed to treating milk as a product that is “on-tap.”
 When we go to a supermarket, we expect to buy it, irrespective of the time of year, and we expect it to be cheap, because we’ve come to regard it as a staple commodity.

 We can only do this because of the industrial processes which have been applied to milk production.
 What has been lost is the fact that milk is essentially a seasonal product.
 The creation of cheese, for instance, was a traditional way of preserving milk so people could eat it when there was no fresh milk.

 The amount of milk cows can produce when allowed to graze freely depends on how much grass they have access to, which changes throughout the year.
 And a cow needs to give birth every year in order to continue producing milk.
 Like all animal mothers, cows need to take a break from producing milk in order to replenish their bodies.

 These fluctuations were “solved” in CAFOs as they simply removed the animals from their natural environment and the processes which governed them.
 In a CAFO cows have access to a constant diet of grain and soybeans via a mechanized feeding system.
 For a pasture-based farm, however, where the animals still primarily live off the land, the demand for year round milk creates a challenge.